X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Sample

 \section{Sample}

-The CAMIRA catalog comprises 2086 clusters at $0.1<z<1.1$ in the S16A Wide and Deep fields \citep{Oguri18}, whose redshift distributions are shown in Figure~\ref{fig:sample}.
+The CAMIRA catalog comprises 2086 clusters at $0.1<z<1.1$ in the S16A Wide and Deep fields \citep{Oguri18}.
 We cross-correlated the CAMIRA catalog with the 3XMM-DR7 catalog \citep{Rosen16} to find that there are $>300$ X-ray sources within $60\arcsec$ from the optical centers.
 We then excluded a $\sim25\,{\rm deg}^2$ XXL survey region overlapped with that of the HSC-SSP survey from the above search result; an X-ray study in the XXL field is to be done through the HSC-XXL external collaboration.
-To do the systematic X-ray analysis of high-richness clusters, we constructed the sample by selecting objects with the richness $\hat{N}_{\rm mem}>20$ and good-quality XMM-Newton archival data.
-For the latter, we require typically more than 1000 cluster-photon counts so as to enable X-ray spectroscopic measurements of the gas temperature and luminosity.
-Therefore, as listed in Table~\ref{tbl:sample}, the present sample consists of 17 clusters at $0.14 < z < 0.75$, whose distribution is overlaid on that of the entire CAMIRA catalog (Figure~\ref{fig:sample}).
-Except for HSC~J141508-002936 at $z=0.14$ (alternative name is Abell~1882), X-ray emissions from these clusters are serendipitously detected inside the XMM-Newton fields of view.
-The average (median) redshift is 0.40 (0.33).
+To do the systematic X-ray analysis of high-richness clusters, we construct the sample by selecting objects with richness $\hat{N}_{\rm mem}>20$.
+This richness range corresponds to the cluster mass $M_{500}\simgt7\times10^{13}~{\rm M_{\odot}}$ \citep{Okabe18}.
+Therefore, as listed in Table~\ref{tbl:sample}, the present sample consists of 37 clusters at $0.14 < z < 1.09$, whose distribution is overlaid on that of the CAMIRA clusters with $\hat{N}_{\rm mem}>20$ (Figure~\ref{fig:sample}).
+Except for HSC~J141508-002936 at $z=0.14$ (alternative name is Abell~1882) for which X-ray data were taken by pointed XMM-Newton observations \citep{Miyaoka18}, X-ray emissions from these clusters are serendipitously detected inside the XMM-Newton fields of view.
+The average (median) redshift is 0.50 (0.37).
 Examples of HSC images of the CAMIRA clusters are shown in Figure~\ref{fig:image}.